 “As much as I would like any minimum wage job.”

 I laughed.
 He didn’t.
 It wasn’t a joke.
-We fell into a silence even more awkward.
+We fell silent again and this time it’s even more awkward.
 I suddenly had this uncomfortable feeling of being with someone who doesn’t like me.
 He hated me.
-He probably thought that I’d never understand his pain — working a minimum wage job serving privileged kids who would earn five to ten times as much as he does as soon as we graduate.
+He probably thought that I’d never understand his pain — working a minimum wage job serving privileged kids who would make five times more money as soon as we graduate.
 I, together with other Stanford students and graduates, was the reason why the rent went up and drove him out of his house.

 Dani went to college in Germany.
 One day, a visiting American student went to his campus cafeteria for food.
 He tried to explain to the guy behind the counter his order, in English.
 The guy behind the counter just looked at him and said in German: